-The Shakai Hoken (社会保険) is a social insurance system in Japan that provides a wide range of benefits to workers.
-It includes health coverage, retirement, workers' compensation, and even funeral assistance.
+The Shakai Hoken (社会保険) is a social insurance system in Japan that offers a wide range of benefits to workers.
+It includes health coverage, retirement, workers’ accident insurance, and even funeral assistance.
 This system is essential to ensure the financial security and well-being of workers and their dependents.
-If the holder passes away, the family receives a pension; if they become disabled, there is a disability pension; and in case of illness, the insurance covers 70% of medical expenses.
+If the holder passes away, the family receives a pension; if they become incapacitated, there is a disability pension; and in case of illness, the insurance covers 70% of medical expenses.

-The social insurance is administered by the Japanese government and enrollment is done through the employer.
-It is important to understand how Shakai Hoken works to make the most of your benefits.
-Let’s explore this in detail!
+Social insurance is administered by the Japanese government, and enrollment is done through the employer.
+It is important to understand how Shakai Hoken works to make the most of its benefits.
+Let’s explore in detail!

 Structure of Shakai Hoken